A new all-day Italian-style cafe coming to downtown Charleston

 "It's been great selling truffles in town," said Crouse.
 "I got to pick the brains of (restaurateurs) Mike Lata, Kevin Johnson and Brooks Reitz."

-He also met with friend and former Ordinary bartender Laine Hester to discuss his plans.
+He also met with friend and former Ordinary bartender Lane Becker to discuss his plans.

-"He was picking all these people's brains, and he picked mine," said Hester.
+"He was picking all these people's brains, and he picked mine," said Becker.
 "And as I started to answer his questions, I thought, why can't I be in there?"

 Babas is located in a former barber shop at 11 Cannon St, just off of King Street, with a parking lot in back.
 The 800-square-foot space is undergoing a total renovation, which is taking longer than expected.